Before you sign a lease, calculate how big an office you need using these estimates.

 Knowing how many people you employ now helps you estimate how much space you need today to operate your business comfortably; building in your anticipated growth helps you expand your business without costly interruptions.

-In general, the amount of office space you need is estimated according to head count and your industry type.
-The customary range for office space is 150-350 square feet (SF) per person employed.
-It is the type of space you need to accommodate your business that plays a large part in narrowing that range.
+In general, the amount of office space you need is estimated according to head count and your industry.
+The customary range for office space is 150-350 square feet per person employed.
+It is the type of space you need to accommodate your business that narrows down that range.

-In the initial planning process, you can estimate you will need approximately 250 square feet per person and it will provide a rough estimate of your office space needs to begin shopping for space.
-You can refine that further when you start narrowing down your selections and laying out your space.
-Many variables, in addition to the type of space you select, play into the amount of space you need, such as floor size of the building, loss factor, or amenities in the property.
-Each of these variables are dealt with in other chapters on MySquareFeet.
+In the initial planning process, you can assume you will need approximately 250 square feet per person to provide a rough estimate of your office space needs.
+You can refine it when you start narrowing down your selections and laying out your space.
+Many variables, in addition to the type of space you select, play into the amount of space you need, such as floor size of the building, loss factor and amenities in the property.

-At a later point, when you have narrowed down your selection of buildings, a space planner or an interior architect may be a useful part of your team of professionals to help you design the perfect space for your business.
-But, for your first foray into the office hunt, the general approach of using 250 square feet per person to estimate the amount of space you will occupy is all you need to begin.
+When you have narrowed down your selection of buildings, a space planner or an interior architect may be a useful part of your team of professionals to help you design the perfect space for your business.
+For your first foray into the office hunt, though, 250 square feet per person is a good general estimate.

-You currently employ 10 people therefore you can estimate you need approximately 2,500 square feet ("SF") of office space today.
-(250 SF per person X 10 people= 2,500 SF).
-But, you expect to add 2 new employees each year and you want to sign a three-year lease.
+Let's say you currently employ 10 people, so you can estimate you need approximately 2,500 square feet of office space today.
+But you expect to add two new employees each year and want to sign a three-year lease.
 Do you need an additional 1,500 square feet today to accommodate your growth plans?

-Not necessarily.
+The answer: not necessarily.
 You need to determine what type of employees you will be adding.
-If they are senior executives that need private offices then, you will need to add closer to 1,800 square feet, (300 SF X 6 executives = 1,800 SF).
-But, if they are clerical support staff that will operate in a "bull pen" or open space plan then the need may be as low as 900 square feet, (150 SF x 6 employees = 900 SF)
+If they are senior executives who need private offices, then you will need to add closer to 1,800 square feet (300 square feet x 6 executives = 1,800 square feet).
+But if they are clerical support staff that will operate in a "bullpen" or open space, then the need may be as low as 900 square feet (150 square feet x 6 employees = 900 square feet).

-Spending time now estimating your employee growth plans could save you a significant amount of money in the future.
-Moving your offices mid-lease because you do not have enough space to add necessary staff can be much more expensive than building in your expected growth needs before you sign the lease.
+Estimating your employee growth plans now could save you a significant amount of money in the future.
+Changing offices mid-lease because you do not have enough space to add necessary staff can be much more expensive than building in your expected growth needs before you sign the lease.